 If for some reason you can’t take a train, there is bus from London to Cambridge, but most of them have a stopover where you need to change buses at Stansted Airport.

-You can check out the buses on the National Express website, but I don’t recommend taking the bus.
+You can check out the buses on the Omio website, but I don’t recommend taking the bus.

 It takes over 2 hours and the prices are usually either more expensive or on par with the train.